-Tetouan is a small Moroccan city nestled between Tangier, Morocco and Algeciras, Spain.
-With friendly, generous residents, the city’s small size allows for true cultural immersion and exciting glimpses of Moroccan life.
-Nature buffs will also enjoy beautiful beaches that are some of the most noteworthy in the Mediterranean area and are only a few kilometers from the city, and the sprawling Rif mountain range that spreads more than 500 kilometers from Tetouan.
+Beginner through advanced Arabic language instruction is available in BCA’s summer Arabic language program in Tetouan.
+A small Moroccan city nestled between Tangier, Morocco and Algeciras, Spain, Tetouan offers cultural immersion and exciting glimpses of Moroccan life.
+Nature enthusiasts will also enjoy beautiful beaches that are some of the most noteworthy in the Mediterranean area and are only a few kilometers from the city, and the sprawling Rif mountain range that spreads more than 500 kilometers from Tetouan.
 With a small, coastal feel and local, cultural hotspots, Tetouan is a welcoming treasure for visitors and students.

 - Tetouan’s ancient medina is a UNESCO World Heritage site.

 - From the 8th century onward, Tetouan served as the point of connection between Morocco and Andalusia.